gatekeeper/gatekeeper-operator/docs/releasing.md

     ```shell
     git fetch --prune upstream
     ```
-1. Store the current version for use later:
+1. Store the current version for use later.
+If this is the first release in a channel, set this value to `none`.
     ```shell
     RELEASE_PREV_VERSION=$(awk '/^VERSION \?= .*/ {print $3}' Makefile)
     ```